 Ed Banfield once read me a quote from Nietzsche, and asked me where it came from.
 I said that it came from Beyond Good and Evil.
 Then he gave me a copy of Beyond Good and Evil, and asked me to find the quote.
 I opened the book to the very page that contained the quote.

 My sister, the artist Jane Hammond, made an art work called Fallen, consisting of about 4,000 leaves, one for each American soldier killed in Iraq (one soldierís name was written on each leaf).
-A woman whose son was killed in Iraq visited Janeís show, picked up a leaf at random, and found her sonís name on it.
+A woman whose son was killed in Iraq visited Janeís show, looked down at the pile of leaves, and saw her sonís leaf.